gzoreslav/react-redux-saga-universal-application/README.md

 This boilerplate example allows you to create React universal application:

-* server-side rendering for the first lunch with API data fetching (and if JS is disabled), SPA in other cases
+* server-side rendering for the first launch with API data fetching (and if JS is disabled), SPA in other cases
 * show ajax loaders for request progress
 * handle API request errors